Oregon State University Marching Band: Color guard

-Featured twirler

-The featured twirler is a member of the band who performs at every performance and has included multiple people over the years.

 Repertoire

-The Fight Song: "Hail to Old OSU"
+Fight Song: "Hail to Old OSU"

 "Hail to Old OSU" is the fight song for Oregon State University.
-It was written by Harold a.
-Wilkins (Class of 1907) in 1914.
-The song consists of two verses and a chorus.
-It was originally called "Hail to Old O.A.C." and has officially remained unaltered except in the school initials as the school's name underwent changes to Oregon State College, and later, Oregon State University.
+It was published by Harold A. Wilkins (Class of 1907) in 1914.
+It was originally called "Hail to Old O.A.C." and has evolved over time as the school's name and initials underwent changes to Oregon State College, and later, Oregon State University.
+The song originally consisted of two verses and a chorus, but only the chorus is sung today.

 Alma Mater

 The OSU Alma Mater, "Carry Me Back", was written by W. Homer Maris.